zaynaib/Driving-History-Tracker-Python/README.md

 - minutes(int) [Calcuated by duration function]

 Most of these properties were pre determined by the input text that is given from this challenge.

+**Minute Property**

-I decided to create minutes property for trips because I will need it later on when calculating the drivers average speed.
+I decided to create minutes property for trips because I will need it later when calculating the drivers average speed.
+I used minutes instead of hours because not all trips are going to be in hour intervals.
+For example Dan total duration is 50 minutes.
+I could use floats to represent minutes but it would lead to more math conversions.
+The more math conversions there is more of a chance that I can make an error down the line with calculating mph.

-I did not create miles per hour property because I can always calculate mph.
-Indiviual trip speed is not needed for final output.
+I did not create miles per hour property because the indiviual trip speed is not needed for final output.

 Driver has 4 properties

 - name (string) [Name of the Driver]
-- user_time(float) [Total time driver has driven]
+- user_time(int) [Total time driver has driven]
 - user_speed(float) [Miles per hour of the drivers total time driving and total miles traveled]
 - total_miles(float) [Total miles driver has driven]
 - trips(list) [list of trip instances]

 Most of these properties are floats because I wanted to have more precise calculations.
 Trips property data structure is a list because I can store multiple objects, add on new trip instances, and delete trip instances.
 It would not make sense to use a tuple because its immuatble.
-A dictionary would not make sense either since we are attaching each unqiue driver objects with their trip.
+Which means that we cannot add or edit any trips to the driver.

 ### Behavoirs

 Duration

 Calculates time difference between a start time and end time.
 Time is represented by a int.
 It is not a datetime object because you can't do math with datetime objects and primatives such as ints and floats.
-I decided to convert the time duration of a trip into minutes because it will make it simpler to calcuate miles per hour.It is easier to divide whole numbers instead of decimals.
+I decided to convert the time duration of a trip into minutes because it will make it simpler to calcuate miles per hour.
+It is easier to divide whole numbers instead of decimals.

 speed / avg_speed